mhussain94/avengers/README.md

 ## How to make it work? ##
-1. Edit main.tf to with a desrired region, profile and credentials file path.
+1. Edit main.tf file with the desired region, profile and credentials file path.
 2. Edit the AMIID *amiid* input in the main.tf file for the *aws_ec2_module*
 3. To add an SSH key to the EC2 server, unedit the *key_name* parameter in *ec2_module.tf* to a valid key
 4. After making the necessary changes, in the cloned directory run *Terraform apply*